Live From EuropeSaturday, July 4

 Feedbacks upon feedbacks: Rock weathering and the climate Rock weathering may release or draw down carbon dioxide—it depends on the rock.

-ars technica · about 5 hours ago
+ars technica · 7 days ago